Hadokane/CCI_PP4_Radicool_Store/TESTING.md

 As justification for the remaining contrast errors and alerts:

-- Alerts are referring almost entirely to "redundant links" but I feel a user would expect multiple elements within the same card to lead to that cards `info` html page.
+- Alerts are referring almost entirely to "redundant links" but I feel a user would expect multiple elements within the same card to lead to that card's `info` HTML page.
 As such these have been left in to provide a better user experience, as they cause no issues to the website.

-- Contrast errors are all in reference to white text appearing on the Radicool green.
-This is a similar colour convention's used by world renowned brands such as: Subway, Asda, Starbucks and Xbox.
-I am confident users will have no issue interacting with these elements and have ensured it is only used on elements that are not-integral to a users purchase journey such as sort buttons and a website banner.
+- Contrast errors are all about white text appearing on the Radicool green.
+This is a similar colour convention used by world-renowned brands such as Subway, Asda, Starbucks and Xbox.
+I am confident users will have no issue interacting with these elements and have ensured it is only used on elements that are not integral to a user's purchase journey such as sort buttons and a website banner.

 ---